MeganStalker/Visualise_DL_POLY_Convergence/README.md

 **2. energy.py**

   * This scripts performs basic statistical analysis and plots graphs of the fluctations of the instantaneous configurational and total energy of the system at every timestep
-  * If you want to view the plots, please uncomment line 64, 79, 122 and 137
+  * If you want to view the plots, please uncomment lines 64, 79, 122 and 137

 ```
 #plt.show()